 ALLYSON L. SMITH

 Allyson L. Smith was born and raised in Sterling Heights, Michigan, where she became involved in the arts at a young age.
-She remembers watching her older brother's high school musical rehearsals, dreaming of a career as a performer.
+She remembers watching her older brother's high school musical rehearsals and getting the bug for performing then and there.
 When her mother finally enrolled her in theatre, dance, and vocal classes, she excelled.

-Smith attended Stevenson High School where she was a part of an award-winning drama department, garnering the coveted Best Actress award at multiple festivals and competitions.
-She later attended Michigan’s Oakland University, graduating with degrees in both Musical Theatre and Dance.
+She attended Michigan’s Oakland University, graduating with degrees in both Musical Theatre and Dance.
 It was there that Smith studied under renowned actors, Karen Sheridan, Michael Gillespie, and Tom Suda.
 After graduation, she performed with the Michigan Shakespeare Festival and The Ringwald Theatre, and continued her training with film and improv classes at Actors Loft and Go!
 Comedy.
-She also had the chance to work with renowned producer, author, and screenwriter, Mitch Albom in Mitch Albom's Hockey the Musical!
+She was fortunate to work with renowned producer, author, and screenwriter, Mitch Albom in the original cast of his musical, Hockey the Musical!
 It was there that Smith met Albom's nephew, Jesser Nesser, who brought her on for his short film, The Mailman.
 Recently, Smith has found success in booking leads and supporting roles in pilots, short films, commercials, and feature length films.
 She continues her comedy and drama training with Los Angeles acting coach, Shari Shaw and studies comedy with Gunnar Rohrbacher at Actors Comedy Studio in Los Angeles.

 Coming from a family of teachers, Smith considers herself to be a life-long learner and educator herself.
-She has used this thirst for knowledge to pick up a multitude of skills along the way, such as photography, videography, writing, design, stage combat, and most notably, choreography.
+She has used this thirst for knowledge to pick up a multitude of skills along the way, such as directing, production management, wardrobe assissting, photography, writing, stage combat, and most notably, choreography.
 She employs her storytelling ability to choreograph for professional theaters, universities, high schools, and studios.
 With her penchant for physicality, she is drawn to strong, maternal, actionable characters.